PowerShell/openssh-portable/regress/pesterTests/README.md

 * `$HOME\.ssh\known_hosts` will be backed up as known_hosts.ori and be replaced with a test known_hosts
 * sshd test listener will be on port 47002
 * `$HOME\.ssh\known_hosts` will be modified with test host key entry
-* Added test accounts: ssouser, pubkeyuser, and passwduser will be added
+* Add test accounts: ssouser, pubkeyuser, and passwduser
-* Install all test dependencies and deploy test binaries and data to `$OpenSSHTestDir`
+* Install test dependencies and deploy test binaries and data to `$OpenSSHTestDir`
 * Setup single signon for ssouser
 * Initialized a global variable $Global:OpenSSHTestInfo to store the test states used by all E2E tests.
 The states includes:
-    - Target, Port, SSOUser, PubKeyUser, PasswdUser, TestAccountPW, OpenSSHDir, OpenSSHTestDir, TestSetupLogFile, E2ETestResultsFile, UnitTestResultsFile
+    - Target, Port, SSOUser, PubKeyUser, PasswdUser, TestAccountPW, OpenSSHDir, OpenSSHTestDir, TestSetupLogFile, E2ETestResultsFile, UnitTestResultsFile, DebugMode

 The function has 3 parameters:
 * `-OpenSSHDir`: Specify the location where ssh.exe should be picked up.
 If not specified, the function will prompt to user if he/she want to choose the first ssh.exe found in `$env:path` if exists.